Best Internet Security, Data Security Consultants Gold Coast QLD

-The last 20 years has seen a move towards mass digital file storage as well as connecting internal company networks to the internet.
+The last 20 years has seen a move towards mass digital data storage as well as connecting internal company networks to the internet.
 This has created a substantial threat to the reliability of companies’ private data, regardless of the company’s size.

-Companies do not realise that the risk of their data being exposed accidentally or otherwise, can be greatly reduced by using technologies available today.
+Australian companies do not realise that the risk of their data being exposed accidentally or otherwise, can be greatly reduced by using technologies available today.
 Companies can ensure that their data is being kept as secure as possible with a few simple tweaks to their data security and management strategy.
 Installing an alarm after your house had been broken into will not help recover your stolen items.
 Trying to prevent the problem from happening is a better approach regarding the security of your home and private data.

-Use Secure Software
+Business Data Protection – Use Secure Software

 Many customers sign up to Software as a Service (SaaS) cloud services without guaranteeing that their data will be protected by the highest security standards obtainable.
 Businesses should ask their software providers about the security they include.
 The functionality of software is important.
 However, data protection should not be compromised just because the software does everything else you require.

-Companies requiring enhanced and robust security should work towards obtaining ISO:27001 accreditation and other security certificates, which cover staff as well as secure data facilities.
+Companies requiring enhanced and robust data security should work towards obtaining ISO:27001 accreditation and other security certificates, which cover staff as well as secure data facilities.
 Receiving third party endorsement for your security can also be important to demonstrate that you are committed to helping keep extremely sensitive private data secure and reassure your customers.

 IT departments must do more to support their employee by providing the training for the technology that allows them to do their job, from anywhere.
 Research shows that 81% access work while travelling.
 It goes on to suggest that 72% rely on unauthorised, unsecure file sharing software.
 Employees need to know the potential security risks of doing this.
-Companies must also do more by providing employees with secure, easy-to-use environments in which to share files and other data.
+Australian companies must also do more by providing employees with secure, easy-to-use environments in which to share files and other data.

 Data Storage Awareness

 Too many companies do not know where their data is being stored.
 That is not good enough and here is the main reason why.
-Data being stored in the EU is protected by the Data Protection Directive.
+Data being stored in the EU is protected by the General Data Protection Regulation.
 There are no similar data protection laws in countries outside the EU.
 Surprisingly, 99% of cloud service providers either do not use enterprise grade security or store their data elsewhere, usually the US, Russia or China, where data privacy laws are not as strict.